ANiknejad/bgee_pipeline/pipeline/bgeeCalls/README.md

 ## Error handling

+Not currently compatible with non ensembl species

 ## Other notable Makefile targets

-* `make create_fasta_intergenic` creates one intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.
+* `make create_ref_intergenic` creates one reference intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.
-* `make create_reference_intergenic` create one txt file per species containing all reference intergenic regions.
+* `make create_non_ref_intergenic` creates one non reference intergenic fasta file per species from the transcriptome fasta files created during the RNA-Seq part of the pipeline.
-* `make copy_intergenic_files`copy previously generated files to the ftp
+* `make copy_ref_intergenic_files` copy previously generated reference intergenic files to the ftp